JamieVaughn/dragon-clicker/README.md

 # Dragon-clicker
-A dragon clicker game to learn about MVC architecture patterns
+A dragon clicker game to help teach MVC architecture patterns

 ## What we're going to build